Through its high-quality imaging capabilities, the Sensing Satellite will support disaster management. To sum up, launch live activities.

 In short.

-The launch of a new remote imaging satellite has significantly enhanced Pakistan’s aerial surveillance capabilities by sending high-quality images on time every time.
+The launch of a new remote imaging satellite has significantly enhanced Pakistan’s aerial surveillance capabilities by delivering high-quality images on time.

-It improves planning and resource management, makes disaster preparedness and reaction stronger, and gives scientists better tools to understand a landscape that is warming and changing quickly.
+It improves planning and resource management, strengthens disaster preparedness and response, and gives scientists better tools to understand a rapidly warming, changing landscape.